- Main Menu

 The International Placement Scheme (IPS) is open to early career researchers, research assistants, and doctoral students funded by the UK Arts and Humanities Research Council (AHRC).
 Doctoral students must be in receipt of AHRC funding from the time of application and for the duration of their proposed IPS research.
 An early career researcher (ECR) is defined as a researcher who is either (1) within eight years of the award of their PhD or equivalent professional training or (2) within six years of their first academic appointment.
 ECRs are required to have a contract of employment with an AHRC-approved research organization from the time of application and for the duration of their proposed IPS award.
 ECRs must hold, or have previously held, AHRC funding, including postgraduate funding, or have formally worked (or be currently working) as a researcher on an AHRC-funded research project.

 Applications must be made directly to the AHRC.
 The proposed research must be in a discipline, which may include history, history of art, literature, or other field, that relates to British art.
 For doctoral students, the proposal must be relevant to their current AHRC research.

-For further information, please visit the AHRC IPS website.
+For further information and to apply, please visit the AHRC IPS website.

 Awards may be held between three to six consecutive months.